Find Affordable College Courses

 New York, NY

-The in-demand master’s degree programs at New York University helped the school earn the #3 place on this year’s ranking of the most popular linguistics and comparative literature schools in New York.
-Located in the large city of New York, NYU is a private not-for-profit school with a fairly large student population.
+A rank of #3 on this year’s list means New York University is a great place for linguistics and comparative literature students working on their master’s degree.
+Located in the city of New York, NYU is a private not-for-profit school with a very large student population.

 About 75% of the students majoring in comparative literature at the school are women while 25% are male.